ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 }
 ```

-Note that Cloud Build does not publish events in between steps,
+Note that Cloud Build does not publish events between steps,
 but only when the build is queued, starts or ends.

 | Event        | Build status  |